‘Those who sowed with tears will reap with songs of joy.’ (5)

 Sowing can be back-breaking work.
 If you are down in the dumps at the time, burdened by worries, tough conditions and long days, ‘sowing in tears’, the harvest seems a doubtful and distant prospect.
 Captivity of some sort still surrounds our lives — poverty, injustice, habits, attackers or oppression.
 It could just be that things are off the rails within the family.
 The answer always seems to be: ‘Keep investing’.
 Sometimes it’s all you can do, and the promise in this psalm reminds us that ‘his yolk is easy and his burden is light’.
 (Matt.11:30)

-The default choice for South Woden, partly because it’s sitting waiting there in the files, is our (somewhat liberal) arrangement of an Orthodox chant borrowed from the Slavonian liturgy as interpreted by the monks of Chevetogne.
+However, the default choice for South Woden, partly because it’s sitting waiting there in the files, is our (somewhat liberal) arrangement of an Orthodox chant.
+Originally a setting for the Beatitudes, this song is borrowed from the Slavonian liturgy as interpreted by the monks of Chevetogne.
+Part of their mission is to bridge the divide between Roman and Eastern churches.
+One great benefit is bringing these lovely Slavonian tones to our ears.

 However there are good songs in PFAS and other sources.
 Some interesting settings hide in IMSLP such as the Jean-Philippe Rameau motet shown here, as well as pieces by more obscure composers rejoicing under names like Asola, Converse and Matho.